 Storm World Emergency Whistle – Made of bright orange plastic and comes with a keyring and detachable lanyard.
 It can reach sound levels up to 120 dB and can even be blown underwater.

-When you’re choosing an emergency whistle, just remember that it’s possible for metal whistles to get cold enough to stick to your lips in cold environments.
-Other than that, as long as they’re durable and loud enough, you really can’t go wrong.
+When choosing an emergency whistle, remember that metal whistles can get cold enough to stick to your lips in cold environments.
+Besides that, as long as they’re durable and loud enough, you can’t go wrong.

 - wind whistling through trees